Thanks a Lot!

 - Express gratitude out loud – there will always be people to thank who have contributed to the day

-- And even when you hear a Christmas carol or comments from family members for the hundredth time, thank your ears for the gift of sound!
+- And even when you hear a Christmas carol or comments from family members for the hundredth time, give thanks that your ears give you the gift of sound!